Relief and recovery support is available for people impacted by the January 2026 Victorian bushfires.

 The Licensing and Regulation Division of Victoria Police regulates the firearms industry in Victoria.

 To learn more about firearms legislation, please refer to the Firearms Act 1996(opens in a new window).
-You can also view our most recent Statement of Expectations, privacy statements and compliance principles on our Licensing and Regulation Division page and firearm licence fees on our Services fees and penalties page.
+You can also view our most recent Statement of Expectations, privacy statements and compliance principles on Licensing and Regulation Division and firearm licence fees on Services fees and penalties.

 Status of current applications